-The social work program is accredited by the Council on Social Work Education, 1701 Duke Street, Suite 200, Alexandria, VA 22314, (703) 683-8080.
+The Social Work program is accredited by the Council on Social Work Education, 1701 Duke Street, Suite 200, Alexandria, VA 22314, (703) 683-8080.

-The following business programs are accredited by the Accreditation Council for Business Schools and Programs (ACBSP), 11520 West 119th Street, Overland Park, KS 66213, (919) 339-9356.
-Bachelor of Science in Accounting, Bachelor of Science in Business Administration, Bachelor of Science in Human Resource Management, Bachelor of Science in Marketing, Bachelor of Science in Sports management, Master of Business Administration, Master of Science in Accounting, Master of Science in Nonprofit Management, Master of Science in Supply Chain Management.
+Individual Programs in the Eckelkamp College of Global Business and Professional Studies are accredited by the Accreditation Council for Business Schools and Programs (ACBSP), 11520 West 119th Street, Overland Park, KS 66213, (919) 339-9356.
+Bachelor of Science in Accounting, Bachelor of Science in Business Administration, Bachelor of Science in Marketing, Bachelor of Science in Sports Management, Master of Business Administration, Master of Management and Leadership, Master of Science in Accounting, Master of Science in Supply Chain Management.